Pull out all the stops: Textual analysis via punctuation sequences: Introduction

-The aforementioned punctuation set (with minor variations) is used today in practically all alphabetic writing systems and across most alphabetic languages~\cite{Lawler2006}.
-In this sense, punctuation is a supra-linguistic representational system.
-However, punctuation varies significantly across individuals, and there is no consensus on how it should be used~\cite{Fowler1906, Pullum2001, Lewis1979, Truss2004, Nunberg1990}; authors, editors, and typesetters can sometimes get into emphatic disagreements about it.\footnote{Not that any of us would ever descend to this.} Accordingly, as a representational system, punctuation is not standardized; and it may never achieve standardization~\cite{Lawler2006}.
+The aforementioned punctuation set (with minor variations) is used today in a large number of alphabetic writing systems and alphabetic languages~\cite{Lawler2006}.
+In this sense, for a large number of languages, punctuation is a ``supra-linguistic'' representational system.
+However, punctuation varies significantly across individuals, and there is no consensus on how it should be used~\cite{Fowler1906, Pullum2001, Lewis1979, Truss2004, Nunberg1990}; authors, editors, and typesetters can sometimes get into emphatic disagreements about it.\footnote{Not that any of us would ever descend to this.} Accordingly, as a representational system, punctuation is not standardized, and it may never achieve standardization~\cite{Lawler2006}.

-For our study, we use Project Gutenberg~\cite{Gutenberg1971} to obtain a large corpus of documents, and we extract an ordered set of punctuation marks from each document in the corpus (see~\cref{sec:database}).
-Although Project Gutenberg is a popular database for the statistical analysis of language, most previous studies that have used it have considered only a small number of manually selected documents~\cite{Gerlach2018}.
+For our study, we use Project Gutenberg~\cite{Gutenberg1971} to obtain a large corpus of documents, and we extract a sequence of punctuation marks for each document in the corpus (see~\cref{sec:database}).
 Broadly, our goal is to investigate the following question: Do punctuation marks encode stylistic information about an author, a genre, or a time period?
-Different writers have different writing styles (e.g., long versus short sentences, frequent versus sparse dialogue, and so on), and a given writer's style can also evolve over time or differ across different types of works.
+(Recall that we do not distinguish between the roles of authors and editors in a document, so our use of the word ``author'' is an expository shortcut.)
+Different writers have different writing styles (e.g., long versus short sentences, frequent versus sparse dialogue, and so on), and a writer's style can also evolve over time or differ across different types of works.
 It is plausible that an author's use of punctuation is --- consciously or unconsciously --- at least partly indicative of an idiosyncratic style, and we seek to explore the extent to which this is the case.
 Although there is a wealth of work that focuses on quantitative analysis of writing styles, punctuation marks and their (conscious or unconscious) stylistic footprints have largely been overlooked.
-Analysis of punctuation is also pertinent to ``prosody,'' the study of the tune and rhythm of speech\footnote{An amusing illustration is the contrast between the Oxford comma, the Walken comma, and the Shatner comma.
-For one example of this meme, see \url{https://www.scoopnest.com/user/JournalistsLike/529351917986934784}.} and how these features contribute to meaning \cite{prosody}.
+Analysis of punctuation is also pertinent to ``prosody'', the study of the tune and rhythm of speech\footnote{An amusing illustration is the contrast between the Oxford comma, the Walken comma, and the Shatner comma.
+For one example, see \url{https://www.scoopnest.com/user/JournalistsLike/529351917986934784}.} and how these features contribute to meaning \cite{prosody}.